 Specifically, if you are not an accredited investor, the maximum amount you can invest in all Title III offerings during any period of 12 months is:

-- If your annual income and net worth are both at least $107,000, you can invest the lesser of:
+- If your annual income and net worth are both at least $124,000, you can invest up to:

 These limits are adjusted periodically by the SEC based on inflation.